This post will discuss the life and fashion influence of Nam Phương, the last empress of Vietnam.

 Leaving the Emperor

-When looking at her life, it appears Phoung may have had a strained marriage with her husband.
+When looking at her life, it appears Phoung and her husband had a strained marriage.
 What are typical marital problems may have been complicated with his multiple marriages or his political alliance with the Japanese during World War II.
-By 1947, the Communist takeover of Vietnam caused Phương to take her children to a family home in France that was bought by her maternal grandmother.
+By 1947, the Communist takeover of Vietnam caused Phương to take her children to a family home in France, which was bought by her maternal grandmother.
 Phương then separated from her husband and continued to live in France until she passed away in 1963 (3).

 The Empress Goes to Europe

-In the “Footnotes” of the July 23, 1939 edition of The New York Times, Phương was noted for breaking tradition when meeting Pope Pius XII at the Vatican.
-She wore a “gold, dragon-embroidered tunic, red scarf and gold hat” with a pair of silver trousers, instead of the all-black, conservative gown and veil.
+In the “Footnotes” section of a July 23, 1939 edition of The New York Times, Phương was noted for breaking tradition of wearing an all-black, conservative gown and veil when meeting Pope Pius XII at the Vatican.
+She wore a “gold, dragon-embroidered tunic, red scarf and gold hat” with a pair of silver trousers.

 Orientalism in Fashion

 During the time Nam Phương visited Europe, fashion was embracing “exotic” or “orientalist” designs.
-Orientalism in design and fashion traces to an Eastern idealization created through the West when trade between the two hemispheres introduced silk textiles and new styles of clothing like kimonos and shawls.
-This interest in Eastern aesthetics was not based in understanding the cultures of Japan, Algeria, or China, rather was created around a fabrication imagined by the West.
+Orientalism in design and fashion traces to an Eastern idealization created by the West when trade between the two hemispheres introduced silk textiles and new styles of clothing like kimonos and shawls.
+This interest in Eastern aesthetics was not based in understanding the cultures of Japan, Algeria, or China; rather it was created around a fabrication imagined by the West.

-Popular trends in the 1930s included silk embroidered kimonos that inspired highly ornate coats, capes, high-neck keyhole gowns and sleepwear that was considered a part of a stylish wardrobe.
-Phương’s style moments noted by The New York Times highlights the fantasy ideal of Orientalism, but also gives credit to an Asian woman, a demographic that was rarely discussed in fashion publications.
+Phương’s style moments noted by The New York Times highlights the public interest towards Orientalism.
+It also also gives credit to an Asian woman, a demographic who was rarely discussed in fashion publications.

 The Life of Nam Phương

-Phương was an educated woman who is still remembered for her beauty and fashion sense, but she was also a woman who challenged religious conventions and used her wealth to escape an unhappy marriage.
+Phương was an educated woman who who challenged religious conventions through her dress.
 Politics aside, Nam Phương was one fascinating, and beautifully dressed, woman.

 - “Annam Ruler to Wed Commoner 20 March; Daughter of Wealthy Cochin-China Family Will Be Bride of Europeanized Emperor”, The New York Times, 9 March 1934, page 21.